mahdi-cpp/Mirror-Android/README.md

 # Mirror-Android

-This application is android part of [Qmlscrcpy](https://github.com/mahdi-cpp/QmlScrcpy) project for manage of users ara connected via USB or over Wi-Fi.
+This application is android part of [Qmlscrcpy](https://github.com/mahdi-cpp/QmlScrcpy) project for manage users are connected by USB or over Wi-Fi.

 * Multi user